Hubs-Foundation/hubs/CONTRIBUTING.md

 ### 💻 Code Contributions
 Hubs has a client-server architecture that gives multiple users the ability to connect to a shared room on the server.
 If you are interested in contributing to the Hubs client, follow the instructions in the [Readme](README.md) to get started.
 If you want to contribute to the networking or infrastructure, consider looking at the [reticulum](https://github.com/mozilla/reticulum) or [janus](https://github.com/mozilla/janus-plugin-sfu) repositories.
 If you are interested in working on the code for Spoke, the 3D editor used to create custom environments for Hubs rooms, explore the [Spoke](https://github.com/mozilla/spoke) respository.

 Issues that are open are tagged.
 If you explore a bug or feature request that you'd like to fix, make a comment on the case so we know you're looking into it!
-We try to use the 'good first issue' tag to identify some cases that may be easier than others to begin with as you get started with the code base.
+We try to use the '`[good first issue](/mozilla/hubs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)`' tag to identify some cases that may be easier than others to begin with as you get started with the code base.

 Steps to contributing code to the Hubs project: